amin-mamandi/amin-mamandi.github.io/index.md

 layout: default
 ---

 I am a Ph.D. student in the Department of Electrical Engineering and Computer Science (EECS) at the University of Kansas (KU).
-I am advised by professors [Mohammad Alian](https://alian-eecs.ku.edu/)
+I am advised by professor [Mohammad Alian](https://alian-eecs.ku.edu/)

 My research revolves around **Computer Architecture** and **Computer Networks** with focus on **near-memory processing (NMP)** architectures.